School sores- causes,symptoms & treatment

 • doctors may suggest using bleach baths to remove crusts- this might sound “extreme” but it’s just a way of adding a small amount of disinfectant to bath water, thereby reducing the bacterial count on the child’s skin.
 It’s also used as a treatment for infected eczema.
 Instructions for safely making a bleach bath can be found on the Royal Childrens Hospital website.

-• if the rash is very widespread or more severe, oral antibiotics may be advised by your doctor.
+• if the rash is very widespread or more severe, oral antibiotics may be advised by your doctor- it is very important to finish the full course of antibiotics, to ensure the infection does not come back.

 • if a child repeatedly gets school sores, it may mean they’re carrying it on their body, often in the nose.
 Your doctor may take swabs and prescribe a course of nasal antibiotic cream.